 - Name and details of your organisation

-- Purposes for processing the data
+- Purposes for processing

 - Description of the categories of individuals and categories of personal data